nanorocks/andrej.nankov.mk/README.md

 ### SPA (client)

-- ReactJS with HTML Template for display and render data.
+- Laravel with HTML Template for display and render data.
+We have SEO and GA implementation.
 - Visit: https://nankov.mk/